ToomasYang/ToomasYang.github.io/essays/Javascript-is-cool,-kind-of.md

 <img src="../images/Javaa.png">

 When programming with Javascript, I feel I could effortlessly string together my thoughts on how I'm going to solve my problem into code.
 I no longer have to worry about which data types I should use, and making sure the parameters for my functions are defined correctly.
 All I need is a place holder for a variable and I'm good to move on to the next line, which is really neat.
+To get used to Javascript, I can take it on with athletic software engineering via WODs (Workout of the Day).
 Doing WODs using Javascript was pretty helpful for me to get used to the language, and lets me realize which parts could be condensed using a convention from Javascript.
 I think one of the best things from the WODs are the professor's solution.
 It introduces new ways of thinking that I wouldn't think of.
 For example, while I was doing a WOD, I noticed that the professor's solution was pretty clever, where you could use the character you're counting, say 'a', as a index to an array, setting the value as its count.
 I would never of thought of doing such a thing, since with C, the main language that I use, would be extremely bad practice.

 As I continue working with Javascript, I believe it will let me comine up with more creative solutions, as it gives me new ways of working with data that I never could with previously languages I've worked with.
 In time, I hope I'll be able to look past the first solution that pops into my head, but think how I would be able to manipulate the data with the new methods I've learned to come up with an clever solution.